You are here on Booted Harleydude's website: Home

 • Every man who wears motorcycle boots has his own likes and dislikes.

 • Real bikers wear boots with long pants while riding.
 Guys who think injuries "only happen to the other guy" wear shorts, sneakers or flip-flops while operating a motorcycle.
 Organ donors do not wear a helmet.
-Motorcycling is a dangerous activity, but those dangers can be minimized by dressing appropriately, including wearing a DOT-approved helmet while riding.
+Motorcycling is a dangerous activity, but those dangers can be minimized by dressing appropriately, including wearing a DOT-approved helmet while riding, long pants, and sturdy boots made for motorcycling.

 • Expensive boots do not necessarily mean they are more practical, comfortable, or better constructed.